vestibular disease in dogs

 What is vestibular disease?

 Stretch your mind way back to elementary school, when you were learning about the five senses, including the anatomy of the skin, eyes, tongue, nose and ears.
-(I still remember coloring the layers of the skin and the bones of the ear to this day!).
 It’s the ear that is the culprit in vestibular disease, as the inner parts of the ear are responsible for knowing the body’s orientation in relationship to the ground.

 The auditory bones (remember the stirrup, anvil and hammer?) and the semicircular canals are located in the inner ear and tell the brain whether the body is upside down or right side up.
 Collectively, they are known as the vestibular apparatus.